emmett-framework/emmett/docs/dal.md

 > – Ok, what if I need to use a database in my application?
 > – *you can use the included DAL*

-weppy integrates the Database Abstraction Layer (formerly *DAL*) of *web2py*, which gives you the ability to use a database in your application, writing the same code and using the same syntax independently on which of the available adapters you want to use for deploy your app (you just need to install one of the supported drivers):
+weppy integrates *pyDAL* as the preferred database abstraction layer, which gives you the ability to use a database in your application, writing the same code and using the same syntax independently on which of the available adapters you want to use for deploy your app (you just need to install one of the supported drivers):

 | Supported DBMS | python driver(s) |
 | --- | --- |